How to Prepare Data for Tableau with FME (Processing Spreadsheets)

 Introduction

-In this tutorial, we'll process a single CSV file and perform data validation and cleanup before loading it to Tableau.
+In this tutorial, we'll process a single CSV file, validate and clean the data, and load it into Tableau.

 Video